XintongWang4869/ethernet-guide/content/en/docs/_index.md

 Welcome to my knowledge base!

 This site is a collection of my study and reading notes on Ethernet and networking concepts, written from the perspective of a technical writer in the semiconductor industry.
-Topics range from Ethernet protocols, interface specifications, and device performance.
+Topics cover Ethernet standards and protocols, Ethernet frame structure, and Ethernet switches in network communication.
 If you are new to this area, I hope you find these notes helpful!

 The content is a work in progress — I'm still organizing my previous notes, and new content will grow over time.